 Choosing a letting agent

-- Advertise your property efficiently to thousands of potential tenants looking for property to rent in the area (make sure you choose an agent that lists its properties on a major portal, like PrimeLocation)
+- Advertise your property efficiently to thousands of potential tenants looking for property to rent in the area.
+Make sure you choose an agent that lists its properties on Zoopla and PrimeLocation.

 - Have knowledge of the local market, including the type of properties to rent in the area, the potential demand for them, the rental prices being achieved and the kind of tenants who might be interested in your property.

 - Manage and conduct viewings, giving them the opportunity to try and secure tenants for your property and providing you with valuable feedback along the way

 - Negotiate with tenants on your behalf when discussing the rental price of the property

 - Provide you with advice and guidance